 SOFTS-Arabica coffee prices climb, raw sugar also up

-LONDON, Aug 3 (Reuters) - Arabica coffee futures on ICE rose sharply on Wednesday, supported partly by concern over by weaker than expected exports from Central America, while raw sugar prices extended their rebound from a recent one-year low.
+NEW YORK/LONDON, Aug 3 (Reuters) - Arabica coffee futures on ICE rose more than 2% on Wednesday, supported partly by concerns over weaker-than-expected exports from Central America, while raw sugar prices extended their rebound from a recent one-year low.

 COFFEE

 * "A strong Brazilian real will likely slow down Brazil exports.
-Also exports from Honduras and other mild producers have been disappointing in the last few months.
-This, coupled with rapidly depleting certified stocks, may cause spot prices to rise further," Rabobank said in a market update.
+Also exports from Honduras and other mild producers have been disappointing in the last few months, said Rabobank, adding that the situation may cause spot prices to rise further.

 * Dealers said the market was also keeping a close watch on whether any economic downturn would curb demand for coffee.

-* JDE Peet's JDEP.AS on Wednesday reported organic sales growth of 15.7% for the first six months of 2022 while noting it expects the business environment to remain volatile for the remainder of the year as input cost inflation, geopolitical unrest and pandemic effects persist.
+* JDE Peet's JDEP.AS on Wednesday reported organic sales growth of 15.7% for the first half while noting it expects the business environment to remain volatile for the remainder of the year as input cost inflation, geopolitical unrest and pandemic effects persist.

 SUGAR